 Christina T. Teng, Ph.D.

 Christina Teng, Ph.D., is a molecular biologist who joined the NTP Biomolecular Screening Branch (BSB) in 2008.
-She is a member of the Molecular Toxicology and Informatics Group and a participant in the tripartite collaboration among the NTP — comprised of NIEHS, the NIH Chemical Genomics Center (NCGC) and the Environmental Protection Agency (EPA) — that identifies key signaling pathways for environmental toxicants.
+She is a participant in the tripartite collaboration among the NTP — comprised of NIEHS, the NIH Chemical Genomics Center (NCGC) and the Environmental Protection Agency (EPA) — that identifies key signaling pathways for environmental toxicants.
 Teng is also a member of a group that is involved in assay selection, design of the NTP initiative for High Throughput Screening and data analysis for subsequent recommendations on follow-up screening.

 Before joining the branch, Teng was head of the Gene Regulation Group within the Division of Intramural Research’s (DIR) Laboratory of Reproductive and Developmental Toxicology.
 The group was focused on the elucidation of the molecular events associated with the regulation of gene expression by an estrogen receptor (ER)-mediated mechanism.